vBoBv/frontEnd-codingTest-ponhvath/README.md

 ### Implementation
 As the findings came to an end, I decided to implement React-Table to store the data of the sales transactions in the final product.
-During this project I valued my learning process as much as the final product, I preferred to take the longer route to complete the task as I allowed me to have a deeper understanding in how functions are coded and developed step by step.
+During this project I valued my learning process as much as the final product, I preferred to take the longer route to complete the task as it allowed me to have a deeper understanding in how functions are coded and developed step by step.
 Material-UI Datatables is powerful in terms of functionalities, therefore in future projects I will be transitioning from React-Table to Material-UI Datatables.